HPCE/hpce-2018-cw3/readme.md

 	make_world 10 0.1 | step_world 0.1 1

-You'll see that the the cells next to the heat source row has warmed up.
+You'll see that the the cells next to the heat source row have warmed up.
 The warming is not uniform, as at the far left and far right the cells are up against insulators, so according to the simple model using here, they end up slightly warmer.